 -

-in relaxing with the details or as one teacher once told me “they will never see it from Main Street” (this bigger picture view has helped me take a step back when slogging through details of projects)
+In relaxing with the details or as one teacher once told me “they will never see it from Main Street” (this bigger picture view has helped me take a step back when slogging through details of projects).

 -